I want to share some insights about the Austrian lifestyle after I’ve lived there for almost one year.

 Except Vienna, which is rather big and crowded, most of the Austrian cities are small and walkable.
 Or better said, you can reach from any point to another by bike.

-I have to mention the master bike drivers, who don’t need to use their hands to hold the direction, and just keep their hand in their pockets, or smoke, or scroll Facebook/sent a text, or just roll a cigarette.
+I have to mention the master bike drivers, who don’t need to use their hands to hold the bike and just keep their hand in their pockets, or smoke or scroll Facebook/sent a text, or just roll a cigarette.
 Yeah.. why not!?

 Amazing nature, mountains and lakes